Saibot393/perceptive/README.md

 ### Issues:
 - The setting Player perspective is incompatible with Less Fogs Reveal Token settings

+## Vision Channels
+Vision channels allow GMs to make tokens, tiles and door controls conditionally visible and walls transparent or traversable to certain tokens.
+Colors or graphical filters may be applied to objects seen through these channels.
+The feature can be controlled via api, a few exmplae macros for this purpose are included.

+### Settings:

+#### World:
+- Activate Vision Channels: to use the new feature
+- Open Vision Channels Menu: to open the menu and edit the channels
+     - Name: The name of this VC
+     - Required to see: If this VC is required to see objects emitting on this VC
+     - Through walls: If object with this VC can be seen through walls
+     - Range: The range over which this VC emits (-1 for infinity)
+     - Color: The tint of object seen through this VC
+     - Effect Filter: The filter applied to tokens seen with this VC
+     - Effect Filter Color: The color of the effect filter
+     - Transparency: The transparency of objects seen with this VC (1 no transparency, 0 invisible)
+ - Simulate player vision: to have the same vision a player controlling the tokens would have as a GM
+ - Vision Channel 3D range: to calculate the vision channel range in 3D
+ - Show Vision Channel IDs: to show the internal vision channel IDs in the Vision Channels menu

+#### Walls/Tokens/Tiles:
+ - Open Vision Channels Menu: to open this objects vision channel setting menu
+      - Emits: If this token/tile/door control Emits on the VC and can be seen with this channel
+      - Receives: If this token/tile/door control Receives the VC and can see this channel
+      - Sigth: If this wall can be seen through with this channel
+      - Movement: If this wall can be moved through with this channel

+#### Active Effects (Actors)
+- The attribute key `flags.perceptive.VisionChannelsFlag.#VCID.Receives` can be used to set wether a token can receive the vision channel belonging to #VCID (true/false)
+- The attribute key `flags.perceptive.VisionChannelsFlag.#VCID.Emits` can be used to set wether a token emits on the vision channel belonging to #VCID (true/false)

 ## General features:

 ### Settings: